aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/open-a-word-processing-document-for-read-only-access/_index.md

 You can also do the same using the Open XML SDK.
 At the same time, note that it looks somewhat more complicated and more cumbersome.

-The code sample below demonstrates how you can add some text and attempt to save the changes to show that access is read-only.
+The code sample below shows how you can add some text and attempt to save the changes to show that access is read-only.
 Once you have access to the body of the main document part, you add text by adding instances of the **Paragraph, Run, and Text** classes.
 This generates the required **WordprocessingML** markup.

-The following code example demonstrates how to make your document read-only:
+The following code example shows how to make your document read-only:

 {{< highlight csharp >}}
 public void OpenReadOnlyAccessFeature()